Therapeutic Boarding Schools in Sapulpa, Oklahoma

 Unlike therapeutic boarding schools in Sapulpa, Oklahoma, Kansas City Girls Academy is designed to work with struggling teens who are spiraling out of control or showing disrespect for authority, rage, self-harm, academic difficulties, or discord with family and others.
 As a nonprofit therapeutic boarding school, Kansas City Girls Academy is less expensive than other residential treatment centers in Sapulpa, Oklahoma.

-While chiefly a therapeutic boarding school, Kansas City Girls Academy is also a boarding schools that excels academically, with fully equipped classrooms and qualified teachers on campus every day.
+While chiefly a therapeutic boarding school, Kansas City Girls Academy is also a Christian boarding school that excels academically, with fully equipped classrooms and qualified teachers on campus every day.
 Credits are transferable back to the child’s home school and diplomas are awarded to teens who graduate while they are still in Kansas City Girls Academy.
 Their dedication to helping teens grow behaviorally, spiritually, and in character is matched by their desire to providing troubled girls with a quality education.

 Emotionally or Behaviorally Teens Come to Kansas City Girls Academy Schools from Sapulpa, Oklahoma and from All Across America